gabriele-mastrapasqua/chcrypto/api/README.md

 - [ ] e2e test integrations from api and ch
 - [ ] types for req / responses
 - [ ] types for clickhouse responses and zod validation of what we expect
+- [ ] add telemetry to check api and ch response time maybe using open telemetry or similar.

 ## TEST